Zastava 10: Sales

-Zastava only sold the 10 in the Serbian domestic market.
+Zastava sold the 10 only in the Serbian domestic market.
 Sales of the Zastava 10 amounted to over 10 percent of the market share in Serbia.
-However sales were slow, and by the time Zastava had gone bankrupt in 2008 only 4,224 examples were built and sold.
-After Fiat took over production the Zastava 10 was discontinued and the Fiat Punto Classic began production at the factory.
+However sales were slow, and by the time Zastava had gone bankrupt in 2008 only 4,224 examples had been built and sold.
+After Fiat took over production, the Zastava 10 was discontinued, and the Fiat Punto Classic began production at the factory.